-Join Dan Gookin for an in-depth discussion in this video Solution: Working with memory, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Solution: Working with memory, part of Learning C.

 (swishing)…- Here are my changes to the allocate to source code,…which allow for the 1,024 characters of storage to be used.…In the Else group of statements,…I'm going to add printf ("Type something: ")…and I'm going to fetch input,…which has been done in earlier programs, storage location,…amount of characters and standard input,…and then display it using the buffer.…